Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Introduction

 \section{Introduction}

-Ever since the discovery of neutrino oscillations, the physics related to the origin of neutrino mass and the pattern of neutrino mixing has been an active topic of research.
-Despite its unrivaled success in describing fundamental interactions, the standard model (SM) falls short of providing a comprehensive explanation for phenomena such as the origin of neutrino masses, lepton flavor mixing and matter-antimatter asymmetry in the Universe.
-Therefore, it is intriguing to consider a common framework capable of addressing all of them together.
-The discovery of neutrino oscillations is one of the most significant experimental discoveries in the recent years that confirm a non-zero neutrino masses and then provides a clear evidence of physics beyond the standard model (BSM) \cite{A1,A2}.
-Several scenarios have been proposed to explain the non zero neutrino masses.
-The simplest of these involves extending the SM by adding three right-handed neutrinos (RH), which generates small neutrino masses through the type I seesaw mechanism \cite{A3,A4,A5,A6,A7}.
-However, this approach falls short in addressing several long-standing issues related to the oscillation parameters; among them the three mixing angles $\theta _{ij}$, the mass-squared differences $ \Delta m_{ij}^{2}$ and $CP$ phase $\delta _{CP}$.
-A summary of the latest status of different neutrino oscillation parameters is summarized in Table ( \ref{t0}) \cite{A8}.
+Despite its unrivaled success in describing fundamental interactions, the standard model (SM) falls short of providing a comprehensive explanation for phenomena related to neutrinos.
+These include the origin of neutrino masses, lepton flavor mixing, and the matter-antimatter asymmetry observed in the Universe.
+The discovery of neutrino oscillations is one of the most significant experimental discoveries in recent years, confirming a nonzero neutrino masses and thus providing clear evidence for physics beyond the standard model (BSM) \cite{A1,A2,E1,E2,E3}.
+In light of this, several scenarios have been proposed to explain the origin of the nonzero neutrino masses, with the simplest of these involves extending the SM by adding three right-handed neutrinos (RH).
+This extension incorporates the type I seesaw mechanism, which generates small neutrino masses \cite{A3,A4,A5,A6,A7}.
+Nevertheless, this mechanism faces limitations in its ability to reproduce the observed values of the oscillation parameters, namely the mixing angle $ \theta _{ij}$, the mass-squared differences $\Delta m_{ij}^{2}$ and $CP$ phase $\delta _{CP}$.
+A summary of the latest status of different neutrino oscillation parameters is summarized in Table (\ref{t0}) \cite{A8}.